SUPREME LP RECORDINGS

 The only cut that is sonically noteworthy is "The Look of Love" (Side One, Cut Two), and even that (now famous) cut has easily noticeable problems.

 The entire remainder of the LP (Colgems COSO-5005) is dry and pinched sounding.
 The ultra-highs are rolled off and there is a veil that varies from thin to thick.
-If all that wasn't enough, there is an audible distortion and the tonal balance, which favors the highs, is annoyingly unnatural, like most 1960's pop recordings.
-On the positive side, it has a larger than average soundstage and some deep, tight bass (TAS/Harry Pearson's predictable and simple priorities).
+If all that wasn't enough, there is an audible distortion and the tonal balance, which favors the highs, is annoyingly unnatural, like most 1960s pop recordings.
+On the positive side, it has a larger than average soundstage and some deep, tight bass (TAS/Harry Pearson's predictable and simplistic priorities).

-I can understand why someone would have been justifiably impressed with the one good cut of this record in the early 1970's, mainly due to its excellent reproduction of a female voice, but a large number of superior recordings have been produced since then.
+I can understand why someone would have been justifiably impressed with the one good cut of this record in the early 1970s, mainly due to its excellent reproduction of a female voice, but a large number of superior recordings have been produced since then.
 TAS/Harry Pearson still has this record listed in his "Best of the Bunch", which means he feels it is one of the 12 finest popular (non-classical) recordings of all time.
 This is, simply speaking, Ridiculous.
 I'm not even certain it could make the top 1000.

 I don't know anyone who has purchased this record who wasn't ultimately disappointed with what they actually heard compared to what they expected; "audio nirvana".
 Don't join that club, unless you can get it really cheap.
 Then you can always sell it after your inevitable disillusionment and not include a further financial loss to your previous disappointment.